 Dadi and Legacy allow you to securely ship your sample back to their CLIA-certified labs for analysis.
 Dadi operates out of the New England Cryogenic Center, while Legacy runs their own CLIA-certified lab that analyzes the samples, and then contracts with external labs for cryostorage.

 Dadi has a turnaround time of just 24 hours for getting your results, from the time you ship your kit.

-Legacy’s turnaround time is around 24-48 hours and you can even arrange for them to pick up your sample.
-This ensures smooth transit back to their lab.
+Legacy’s turnaround time is also 24 hours and you can even arrange for them to pick up your sample at no extra charge via their one-click pickup.
+Very easy!

 STEP 4: Review your fertility report

 Once your sperm has been analyzed in their labs, you’ll receive a full fertility report.

 Both Dadi and Legacy’s reports provide you a deep look at the data.
 They’re both arguably as rigorous as any fertility clinic as you’ve visited, giving you insights into your sperm count, concentration volume, etc. although Legacy’s 6-page report is extremely detailed and comprehensive, with recommendations for how to improve your sperm quality.